-The above scenarios are all examples of the benefits of CRM, which is both a technology and a methodology for finding and attracting customers, developing relationships with them and long-term retention.
+The above scenarios all outline specific use cases for different flavors of CRM, which is both a technology and a methodology for finding and attracting customers, developing relationships with them and long-term retention.

 The first example, recording and studying customer events for future improvement, is a standard practice.
 The second, studying long-term customer behaviors to establish a customer lifecycle, is a clever innovation.
 The third, opening up two-way communication with the customer, is where customer relationship management technology is today, and the direction in which it's moving in the future.